awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 **CreateSoftwareUpdateJob API**

 The `CreateSoftwareUpdateJob` API creates a software update for a core or for several cores\.
 This API can be used to update the OTA update agent and the Greengrass Core software\.
-It makes use of the AWS IoT jobs, which provide other commands to manage a software update job on a Greengrass core\.
+It makes use of AWS IoT jobs, which provide other commands to manage a software update job on a Greengrass core\.
 For more information, see [Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html)\.

 The following example shows how to use the CLI to create a job that updates the AWS IoT Greengrass Core software on a core device: